gbechara/openshift-azure/README.md

 ## Create the cluster

 To have OpenShift Enterprise 3.4 running on Azure, you will have to follow 2 steps.
 - First deploy the cluster with one of the following method.
-- Then use ansible to install OSE 3.4 ( in a word run the openshift-install.sh script.
+- Then use ansible to install OSE 3.4

 ### Create the cluster on the Azure Portal